Providing great customer service to a first-time office renter.

 For new businesses, renting their first Ann Arbor office space is a huge decision.
 As one of the largest operating costs of a business, signing up for a lease that is too large, or in the wrong location, or full of hidden expenses can make or break a young company.
 Working with a trusted commercial real estate property management broker can help first-time office renters feel more confident in their choices, but it takes a lot of work on the part of the broker to allay their greatest fears.

-However, if you can help a new client find the perfect space for their first business, you not only help them succeed, you gain a devoted new client.
+However, if you can help a new client find the perfect business office rental space, you not only help them succeed, you gain a devoted new client.
 After all, putting your client first will pay off in the long run far more than guiding them into an expensive rent they can’t afford.
 But to help them find the best Ann Arbor office space, you need to begin by walking them through their options.
 Here’s where to start.

 Stay on budget and explain hidden costs.